 Again, the problem of approximation and context.
 This is a closed study.
 Actual numbers are available.
 How many is ‘some’?
 How widespread is this ‘perception’?
 In what context and by whom is this perception held?

-As a member of the Noncommercial Stakeholders Group, the N.C.S.G.
-Executive Committee, consisting of representatives of both the N.P.O.C. and the N.C.U.C, vets all N.C.U.C. members for admission.
+The N.C.S.G.
+Executive Committee, consisting of representatives of both the N.P.O.C. and the N.C.U.C, vets all N.C.U.C. members for admission in the NCSG before a constituency (or none) is selected by the new member.
 The membership admissions process is designed specifically to prevent the admission of pseudo-organizations by any one constituency.
-The Centre for Democracy and Technology, Global Voices, Article 19, the Internet Governance Project, and the Franklin Pierce Center for Intellectual Property are all examples of small organization members of the Noncommercial Users Constituency.
+The Centre for Democracy and Technology, Global Voices, Article 19, the Internet Governance Project, Electronic Frontier Finland, the Internet Society (Belgium Chapter) and the Franklin Pierce Center for Intellectual Property are all examples of small organization members of NCUC.

 It should also be noted that, unlike the N.P.O.C., the N.C.U.C. admits individual members.
 There is very little incentive for an individual to create an organization to join the N.C.U.C.
 We welcome all organizations and individuals who meet our membership criteria.

 The N.C.U.C.
 Bylaws are designed to prevent “self-perpetuation” of the executive committee - and they work.
-All members of the Noncommercial Users Constituency Executive Committee are limited to three consecutive terms.
+All members of the N.C.U.C.
+Executive Committee are limited to three consecutive one-year terms.
 E.C. members are elected by region to guarantee geographical diversity.
 In the twelve years since the N.C.U.C. was created under it’s current name, there have been seven different Chairs and twenty-seven different Executive Committee members.
 There is no element of self-perpetuation in the Noncommercial Users Constituency Executive Committee; rather there is great diversity.

 We in the Noncommercial Users Constituency (N.C.U.C.) welcome this opportunity to provide feedback to the draft Report of the Westlake Review Team.
 We are disturbed at both the lack of methodological rigor of the study and the large amount of factually inaccurate information about the N.C.U.C. that has been presented in the Report.
 We look forward to working with Westlake to produce a Review worthy of the hardworking volunteers of the Generic Names Supporting Organization.